 When people talk about removable braces, they immediately think of clear aligners.
-Yet, there are a number of removable dental devices that straighten teeth and correct alignment issues.
+Yet, several removable dental devices straighten teeth and correct alignment issues.

 But are they as effective as traditional wire braces?
 How does the cost compare?
 How do they work?